purpl3f0xtesting/purpl3f0xtesting.github.io/_posts/2021-03-30-av_evasion.md

 ## Adding more encoding

 Remember above when I stated that MSFvenom's encoding won't be enough by itself?
 The biggest reason for this is due to the shellcode containing a `decoder stub` inside of itself.
 It has a small decoding loop it goes through when it executes, and most AV engines today can detect encoded Meterpreter payloads based on that decoder stub.
-So, to get around this, we'll add an extra layer of encoding ourselves, to encode the stub!
+So, to get around this, we'll add an extra layer of encoding ourselves to encode the stub!
 We open up Visual Studio Community, and make a C# console project called `XOR_encoder`, and begin to build our custom XOR encoder.
 We start by just pasting the shellcode from MSFvenom into a new byte array variable.
 Make sure the size matches what MSFvenom gave you!

 <center><img src="/assets/images/av/17.png" /></center>